-- 11. The fertilizer industry has developed guidance for how to maximize the efficiency of the use of all crop nutrients.
+11. The fertilizer industry has developed guidance for how to maximize the efficiency of the use of all crop nutrients.
 This is known as 4R Nutrient Stewardship: applying the right nutrient source, at the right rate, at the right time, in the right place.47 Following these principles, farmers can maximize the proportion of mineral nitrogen taken up by the plant.
-This allows farmers to reduce their inputs, or see increased yields for the inputs they do apply. - 12.
-Applying the 4Rs can include use of precision agricultural technologies to better identify plant needs, such as remote sensing monitors, and to place the nutrient as close to the plant as possible when it is most needed, through variable application rate machinery.
-It will also include ensuring that plants have access to balanced, sufficient supplies of all required nutrients, particularly phosphorus, potassium and sulphur, but also micronutrients not just nitrogen.
+This allows farmers to reduce their inputs, or see increased yields for the inputs they do apply.

+12. Applying the 4Rs can include use of precision agricultural technologies^a to better identify plant needs, such as remote sensing monitors, and to place the nutrient as close to the plant as possible when it is most needed, through variable application rate machinery.
+It will also include ensuring that plants have access to balanced, sufficient supplies of all required nutrients, particularly phosphorus, potassium and sulphur, but also micronutrients - not just nitrogen.
 Undersupply of any of the macro- or micronutrients required by plants can reduce NUE, and also the efficiency with which other nutrients are absorbed.
 Among the macronutrients, phosphorus is particularly critical for plants' absorption of nitrogen by improving nodulation and efficiency of bradyrhizobium in legumes48 and the overall root system development and nitrogen absorption by plants in general.
-Phosphorus also influences other microorganisms in soil to reduce nitrous oxide emissions from nitrogen application.49
+Phosphorus also influences other microorganisms in soil to reduce nitrous oxide emissions from nitrogen application.49 socially optimal level of efficiency.

-- 13. Applying the 4Rs can be challenging in practice.
-The precise requirements of any crop will depend on local conditions: the nutrients already present in the soil, the climatic conditions and the varieties of crop being grown.
-Given the unpredictability and uncertainty inherent in farming, it will never be possible to eliminate nitrogen surpluses entirely and consistently. - 14.
-Furthermore, the choices made within the 4R framework may not be sufficient to reach the socially optimal level of efficiency.
 Applying the 4Rs where "right" reflects the farmer's immediate business interests will not necessarily align with what is "right" for mitigating environmental risks associated with nitrogen surpluses.
 Increasing NUE on a farm will come with costs such as new technology, labour inputs and time spent learning new techniques.
 The gains from reduced inputs may not always make this worthwhile for the farmer.
 At a society level, however, such emissions reduction measures may still be cheaper than other abatement solutions if taking a broad view across all sources of greenhouse gas emissions, food production and land use impacts.